 Car parking is available in front of the barrier to the main entrance.
 There is also a pedestrian entrance on Sandy Lane with nearby lay-by parking.

 We carry out a variety of conservation and management jobs on site every Monday morning from 09.30 to 13:00.
-New volunteers are always very welcome.

 Activities include keeping the river clear of debris, maintaining footpaths, managing reed beds, trimming vegetation, building habitats and picking up litter.
 Recording plants and animals observed on the nature reserve is another important activity.